TLHSIEH0610/Anim-App/README.md

 ### ComfyUI Workflows

 - The backend seeds a single `base` workflow into the `workflow_definitions` table during startup (`backend/app/default_workflows.py`).
-- RQ workers fetch the latest active record for the slug referenced by each story template (currently `base`).
+- RQ workers fetch the latest active record for the slug referenced by each Story template (currently `base`).
 No JSON files need to live in the repository.
 - To publish an update:
   1. Export your ComfyUI graph via **Save ?
 API Format**.
   2. Open the admin portal ? **Workflows** ?
 Edit the `base` record (or add a new slug) and paste the JSON.